 Date and Location.
 Please see section 3.2 (Dates) for the dates of the World Masters.

-five (5) winners of the previous Challenger Tournaments; and
+four (4) winners of the previous Open Tournaments; and

-three (3) Participants who: (i) have accumulated the highest total Crown Points during the period starting on the first day of the GWENT Masters (i.e. from 8 th April 2017) and ending on the last day of the calendar month prior to the World Masters; but (ii) have not previously won a Challenger Tournament.
+four (4) Participants who: (i) have accumulated the highest total Crown Points during the period starting on the first day of the GWENT Masters Season 2 (i.e. from 9th January 2020) and ending on the last day of the last Competitive Ranked season prior to the Season 2 World Masters; but (ii) have not previously won an Open Tournament.

 Prize Money.
 Prize money will be awarded to the top placing Participants at the World Masters.
-The total prize pool for the World Masters will be at least $250,000 (two hundred and fifty thousand USD) and CD PROJEKT RED will announce the prize pool distribution at least three (3) months prior to the World Masters.
-Additional important information concerning prize money can be found in section 12 (Prize Money).
+The minimum guaranteed total prize pool for the World Masters will be at least $50,000 (fifty thousand USD) and CD PROJEKT RED will announce the prize pool distribution at least three (3) months prior to the World Masters.
+Additional important information concerning prize money can be found in section 11 (Prize Money).

-All Participants must prepare four (4) different decks from the in-game factions (i.e. ‘Northern Realms’, ‘Nilfgaard’, ‘Skellige’, ‘Scoia’tael’ and ‘Monsters’, with only one (1) deck per faction) with a minimum of 25 cards per deck, including no more than four (4) gold cards, six (6) silver cards and a maximum of three (3) copies of any bronze cards.
+All Participants must prepare four (4) different decks from the in-game factions (i.e. ‘Northern Realms’, ‘Nilfgaard’, ‘Syndicate’, ‘Skellige’, ‘Scoia’tael’ and ‘Monsters’, with only one (1) deck per faction) with a minimum of 25 cards per deck, including a maximum of two (2) copies of any bronze cards.
 Participants may create their deck from all cards then publicly available in GWENT, not just cards they have unlocked on their own GWENT accounts.
 CD PROJEKT RED will set up temporary accounts for Participants to use when attending any CDPR Tournaments.

-All Participants must submit their decklists at least seven (7) days in advance of the relevant CDPR Tournament to email@example.com or as otherwise required by CD PROJEKT RED.
+All Participants must submit their decklists in advance of the relevant CDPR Tournament to email@example.com or as otherwise required by CD PROJEKT RED.
+Exact deadlines for the decklists submission will be communicated by CD PROJEKT RED prior to each official tournament.
 Participants will not be able to change their decklists once submitted.

-Participants must always compete using the latest version of GWENT unless there has been a significant gameplay update within fourteen (14) days before the date of any CDPR Tournament, in which case Participants will compete using the version of GWENT available immediately prior to the latest update.
+Participants must always compete using the latest version of GWENT unless there has been a significant gameplay update within ten (10) days before the date of any CDPR Tournament, in which case Participants will compete using the version of GWENT available immediately prior to the latest update.

 In these Rules: